Customer or consumer experience (CX) has evolved many times throughout the years of interacting with patrons.

 You understand the power of mobile and the web in general, but there is a key difference between all things online and mobile moments.
 The Internet equals anything you want to know, have, see, or do.
 Mobile equals only what you want immediately, even if you didn’t know you wanted it (more on this in a second).

-Here are a few key ways these moments can change the way you interact with customers.
+Here are a few key ways these micro moments can change the way mobile marketers interact with customers and influence consumer behavior.

 Emotional Triggers on Steroids